top of page

 First Responders and Military:

-Critical incidents, work stress, cumulative stress throughout one's life, and Emergency Responder Exhaustion Syndrome (ERES) are common phenomenons to happen in police work, fire fighting, trauma/emergency medicine, paramedic, and emergency dispatch work.
-Additionally, compassion fatigue and moral injury also can be risk factors for developing traumatic stress reactions which can include a tendency to isolate, irritability, low motivation, sleep disturbances, finding little pleasure in life, intrusive thoughts, and having ongoing negative beliefs about oneself.
+Throughout all of this, you are expected to perform in a professional manner, in spite of the ever-present threat of psychological and physical injury.
+Critical incidents, work stress, cumulative stress throughout one's life, burnout and compassion fatigue are common phenomenons to happen in police work, fire fighting, trauma/emergency medicine, paramedic, and emergency dispatch work, etc. Additionally, moral injury also can be a risk factor for developing traumatic stress reactions, which can include a tendency to isolate, experience irritability, low motivation, sleep disturbances, finding little pleasure in life, having intrusive thoughts, and developing an ongoing negative beliefs about oneself.

 Critical incidents and chronic stress can influence not only the First Responder and Military/Veterans, but also families, friendships, and caring for and connecting to children.
 The effects of chronic stress and/or traumatic stress often affect the individual's ability to effectively cope with daily life and work.